This is THE list of Christmas Gift Ideas for Kids.

 CREATIVITY + ART & CRAFTS

 Jumbo Rainbow Magnadoodle: One of the best things I’ve ever bought for my kids.
 We use them daily.
 And I do mean daily.
 I draw pictures on it every few nights for my kids & it’s one of the things they look forward to the most.
-Especially when we might go out on a date night (pre-pandemic), because when they wake up in the morning & sees a new pic they know we came home & checked on them.
-Both kids draw on theirs all the time.
+When we go out on a date night (pre-pandemic ha), I always leave a note on them when we get home so that when they wake up in the morning & see a new pic they know we came home & checked on them.
+Both kids draw on theirs every single night.

 Easel: We use ours often & I always love how my kids magically turn into little Picassos & take their work so seriously.
 This easel has adjustable legs so it can be a floor or table easel…and grow with them.
 I love that both my kids can use it at the same time.
-Pair it with this large easel paper pad— (sooo easy!) & our personal fave KwikStix (details below).
+Pair it with this XL easel paper pad— (sooo much easier than the roll) & our personal fave KwikStix (details below).

 KwikStix: I’ve talked about these so many times before.
 I wrote a whole article about how KwikStix are a total mom hack.
 They are basically the perfect paint/crayon hybrid.
 And superrrr washable.
 We use them for EVERYTHING. (*Get the big box if you want alllll the colors.)

-Make Your Own Puzzle: This is one of the gifts we are giving our kids (6 & 4) this year.
-They’re blank white puzzles that kids can color on & decorate to make their own.
+Make Your Own Puzzle: Bank white puzzles that kids can color on & decorate to make their own.
 So fun.
 Kids can be super abstract in their artwork (just mine?), so it will be fun for them because THEY will know how the pieces fit back together even if I don’t. *I recommend using crayons, colored pencils, or permanent markers.
 Regular markers take too long to dry & will be smeared in the process.

 Electric Pencil Sharpener: Last Christmas we gave our son a big set of colored pencils & his own sharpener for his room.
 He LOVES it.
 And I mean looooves.
 (The world is weird.
 Now that we really don’t need electric pencil sharpeners anymore, we forget how cool they are for kids.)